+13 of

+(39 credits) from one area

+of concentration (see

+concentrations requirements

-- 39 credits from one area of concentration (see concentrations requirements below for specific curriculum):
+below for specific curriculum):

-- Accounting

-- Business Management
+Accounting, Business

+Management, International

-- International Business Management
+Business Management,

-- Marketing Management
+Marketing Management.

+39

-- Please see concentration below for specific curriculum. - 3.
-Work Experience Requirement: In order to graduate, all students must complete the work experience component in one of the following ways: - BUSM 3000 (3 credits); or - Approved Business Experience (Prior Learning Assessment and credit given for BUSM 3000; or - COOP 2301 (3 credits); or - Completion of the Co-operative Education Option (9 credits).
+Please see concentration below for specific curriculum.

+Work Experience Requirement: In order to graduate, all students must complete the work experience component in one of the following ways:

+- BUSM 3000 (3 credits); or - approved Business Experience (Prior Learning Assessment and credit given for BUSM 3000): or - COOP 2301 (3 credits); or - completion of the Co-operative Education Option (9 credits).
 Please refer to Co-operative Education Option below.

-Please note that the Co-operative Education Department administers the work experience requirement for the BBA.
+Note: the Co-operative Education Department administers the work experience requirement for the BBA.
 Students must make contact with the Co-op Department early in their studies to discuss their options for meeting this graduation requirement.